Search Results

 CTCN 501 Human Psychological Development 4.5 Credits

-This course provides an understanding of human growth and development over the life span including theoretical approaches and issues relevant to master’s level clinicians.
+This course provides an understanding of human growth and development over the lifespan including theoretical approaches and issues relevant to master’s level clinicians.
 There is an emphasis placed on the interconnective nature of physiological, cognitive, social, emotional, personality, and moral development.
-Students will analyze major theories, from infancy to old age, and their application in working with people across the lifespan, describe multicultural implications (including issues of race, ethnicity, sexual orientation, gender, immigrant status, history, trauma, etc.) and explore how creative art therapists and counselors can promote optimal development when working with clients.
+Students will analyze major theories, from infancy to old age, and their application in working with people across the lifespan and describe multicultural implications (including issues of race, ethnicity, sexual orientation, gender, immigrant status, history, trauma, etc).

 College/Department: College of Nursing Health Professions